kvutien/Doc-Simulated_profiles_Persons_in_Need/Profile_prompt.md

 - Profile 28: Drought-Affected Farmer in Rajasthan (Hindi)
 - Profile 29: Urban Worker in Chennai (Tamil)
 - Profile 30: Flood-Affected Family in Odisha (Odia)

+## Answer of Le Chat
+Curiously, this time, of the 10 profiles, those in Hindi have a Hindi version, however profiles in Kannada, Bengali,Marathim Telugum Gujarati can only be in English.

 # 6. WFP Scenario: Properties of an useful helper program
 ## My question: